 A stem cell transplant is an infusion of healthy stem cells.
 Stem cells are located within the bone marrow and are the cells from which all other blood cells and the immune system are created.
 Introducing healthy stem cells into the blood enables the production of all of the different parts of the blood that … Continued

 Donor stem cell transplants and other cellular therapies are treatment approaches that harness the immune system to fight cancer using cells from the patient or from healthy donors.
-Stem cell transplants are used to treat blood-related cancers such as leukemia, lymphoma, and multiple myeloma, as well as certain non-cancerous blood disorders.
-Patients first receive chemotherapy … Continued
+What are stem cell transplants?
+Stem cell transplants are used to treat blood-related cancers such as leukemia, lymphoma, and multiple myeloma, as well as certain non-cancerous blood … Continued

 He doesn’t start medical school until August, but Matthew Churitch has already helped save a patient – and gained valuable insight into the role that hope and kindness can play in recovery.
 Churitch visited Dana-Farber last month with Peter Karalekas, to whom he donated stem cells two years ago.
 Karalekas, 76, who also underwent chemotherapy … Continued